Tomás Garrido Canabal: Literary portrayal

 The lieutenant in Graham Greene's The Power and the Glory is based on Garrido Canabal, though his name is never mentioned.
 The novel's protagonist is a (also unnamed) "whisky priest", a theme often used in Garrido Canabal's antireligious propaganda.

+He is also referenced under the name Salgado in Les couteaux, a novel by French writer Emmanuel Roblès released in 1956.